FutureMillennium/Screenshot-YouTube/README.md

 [![Screenshot YouTube – screenshot](_dev/screenshot.jpg)](https://chrome.google.com/webstore/detail/screenshot-youtube/gjoijpfmdhbjkkgnmahganhoinjjpohk)

-**Important:** You may need to reload the video for the Screenshot button to show up.
-A fix is forthcoming.

 This extension does not contain any malicious or tracking code.
 No viruses.
 No ads.
 Only good software.

 ## Status: finished and functional